 This is an example plot which shows our estimation for Hillary Clinton’s national preferences in the first days of September (the approach for estimating state preferences is identical).
 The circles show the poll results and their colors indicate the poll sample size.
 The thick line shows the expected percentage of voters for Clinton.
 The shaded area around the line represents the range of most probable values (the variance) according to our predictor—the ones closer to the line being more probable than the ones further away.

 We model the evolution of the preferences as Gaussian processes.
 The details of this part of the analysis are quite advanced, however.
 I haven’t introduced all the mathematical machinery necessary for explaining them in my previous posts, so I’m going to write another post dedicated specifically to the technicalities of our analysis.
 For now, what you need to know is that our model is capable of detecting trends in the poll results and uses them to estimate candidate preferences in future time points.

-The state demographic data is used to transfer information between states.
+We use the state demographic data to transfer information between states.
 We use the following information (per state) to calculate a similarity matrix between all states:

 - Age and sex

 - Sexual orientation

 This similarity matrix allows information to flow between states.
 A state poll will update the estimates not only for the state in which it was taken, but also for states with similar demographics.
 To give an example, a poll in Alabama will have a larger effect on the estimates of another red state like Kansas than on a blue state like Massachusetts.
 I’m going also to leave the exact details of how information flows between states for a future post.

 We calculate the state win probabilities using a similar method to the one we used for simulating the entire election.
 Namely, we draw samples from the estimated distribution of preferences on election day, count the number of times a candidate had the highest preference, and divide by the total number of draws.